-Identifying the flaws on your company’s processes is not an easy exercise and can’t be accomplished without dedicating time and effort.
+Identifying the flaws in your company’s processes is not an easy exercise and can’t be accomplished without dedicating time and effort.
 Many companies seem to insist on using old, outdated processes even though they’re no longer as effective as they used to be.
-This is one of the many reasons why it is so important to take a step back, really look at your processes and work on identifying the bottlenecks and constraints
+This is one of the many reasons why it is so important to take a step back, really look at your processes and work on identifying the bottlenecks and constraints.

 Your process bottlenecks, as we’ve gone over on this post, are bumps on the road of the smooth path that should be your processes – they’re barriers between you and your company’s established goals.
 Here are a few important general ideas you should consider in order to identify and manage process bottlenecks.